v-gabriel/win-sys-job-management/README.md

 ### Mock thread counter

-The app runs spawns a separate counter thread which can be paused and resumed, therefore affecting the total counter displayed on the GUI.
+The app runs a separate counter thread which can be paused and resumed, therefore affecting the total counter displayed on the GUI.

 <br>